jgd10/ScriptTipFriday/argparse/argparse.md

 ['script.py', 'new', 'set-of', 'test args']
 ```

 > Why is the backslash gone?
 Honestly, I'm not sure and I couldn't find any info after a cursory google.
 If you have any idea why, please leave a comment!
-Although the reason is not important for this article because for the CLI the only argument we don't care about is the first one because it is always the same!
+Although the reason is not important for this article because it's the only one we don't care about, as for the CLI the first one is always the filename, which we can get more consistently via [standard dunder variables](https://docs.python.org/3/reference/import.html#file__).

 So, `argparse` is essentially a package that parses `sys.argv` and makes sense of it, turning it into options and arguments for the CLI.